mike42/65816-computer/README.md

 # 65816 computer

 This is a prototype 65C816-based computer.
-It currently features a 1.8432 MHz processor, 1 megabyte of static RAM, and a 65C22 I/O port.
+It features a 1.8432 MHz processor, 1 megabyte of static RAM, a 65C22 I/O port, and an NXP SC16C752 dual UART.

 The ROM contains a simple test program.